Learn how to knit this easy basketweave stitch to knit your own knit pumpkin patch! Uses only simple knit and purl stitches.

 If you don’t want the shorter pumpkins as seen here, simply increase the number of times you work the pattern repeat.
 The rest of the instructions will be the same.

 I liked this shape of pumpkin because it reminds me of the little orange pumpkins you can find at the store, which I always loved as a kid.
 They are short and wide and that’s what I wanted these to be like.

 You can easily adjust the yarn size as mentioned above, too.

 Get the Ad-Free PDF

-This pattern is completely free and can be viewed in its entirety below, including a complete video tutorial.
+This pattern is completely free and can be viewed in its entirety below.
 However, many readers have requested ad-free PDF’s of my patterns so I provide an inexpensive option for these.